What happens in our investigations?

 If you are approached by an Office of the ICAC Investigator

-Every Office of the ICAC Investigator will be issued with an identification card which includes a photograph.
+Every Office of the ICAC Investigator is issued with an identification card which includes a photograph.

 An Office of the ICAC Investigator must show their ID to those that they approach, unless it is not practical to do so in the circumstances.